m4ud3th/portfolio-sem-4/README.md

 ### 2. Configure Supabase
 1. Create a project at [Supabase](https://supabase.com)
-2. Copy your project credentials
+2. Copy your project credentials to `.env.local` (or use the `/setup` guide)
-3. Create `.env.local` file with the variables above
+3. Run the SQL schema in Supabase SQL Editor (from `supabase/schema.sql`)
-4. Run the SQL schema in Supabase SQL Editor (from `supabase/schema.sql`)
+4. Enable email authentication in Supabase dashboard

 ### 3. Configure Email (Optional)
 1. Set up Gmail App Password